ojawolesi/ManifestoTechnicalChallenge/README.md

 HTML and CSS

 ## About this task
 In this task, there was the option to choose one of fifteen [Josef Müller-Brockmann](https://en.wikipedia.org/wiki/Josef_M%C3%BCller-Brockmann) designs using HTML and CSS.
-I chose his design poster For The Zurich Tonhalle 1957.
+I chose his design poster For The Zurich Tonhalle 1957 and Musica Viva 1959.
 Müller-Brockmann was a Swiss graphic designer who pioneered the International Typographic Style.

 [Zurich Tonhalle (1957)]() |  [Musica Viva (1959)]()
 :-------------------------:|:-------------------------: